 What’s the matter with some pulpy fun?
 While Fearless Defenders wasn’t the best cutting-edge, modern Marvel book, it would have been a killer comic in the late 80s – that is, if they made all-female comic teams back then.
 That’s the feel this Cullen Bunn / Will Sliney jam had thanks to its rapidly-moving plot, random guest appearances, and massive team-size.
 Bunn had a great idea here, and it was just too off-kilter for much of an audience to show up.
 Visit the guide.

-Indestructible Hulk + Hulk by Mark Waid and Jerry Duggan
+Indestructible Hulk + Hulk by Mark Waid and Gerry Duggan

 What would happen if a super-famous writer built an all-new, all different version of a major Marvel mainstay and no-one cared?
 Mark Waid did just that with his initial Hulk run, which saw Banner using Hulk as a gamma-sized weapon when his science-y missions went to hell.
 It was a great, inventive take on Hulk, but when it didn’t catch fire Waid lobotomized his compelling leading man and then hit the eject button.
 Then, Marvel’s newest rising star Duggan took over and did just fine by writing an encyclopedia of all things gamma-radiated, with Hulk starring as both the hero and villain.
 If you dig Hulk but don’t always want the smashing that comes with him, this is the run for you.
 Visit the guide.